 Before you start

-- When you have added products to an invoice and have clicked the Create Invoice button, you will be directed to the Payment screen which shows you the different payment options.
+- When you have added products to an invoice and have clicked the Create Invoice button, you will be directed to the Payment screen.

-- At the bottom, click Save or one of the other buttons if you prefer an immediate action.
+- At the bottom, click Finish or one of the other buttons if you prefer an immediate action.

 More about this